heptarch/heptarch.github.io/drafts/tarkovsky.md

 unpublished portion of the Martyrlog, kept in a locked room on the fourth floor.
-The caretaker would give me the keys, and at the end of the summer, I would report to a professor of Polish literature in Warsaw.
+The caretaker would give me the keys, and at the end of the summer, report to a professor of Polish literature in Warsaw.

 The "caretaker" was a thin, ungainly woman called Chiara who smoked constantly and was never to be found at the Institute.